Klarna

 Compare Klarna to Competitors

-GoCardless is an online direct debit provider, operating an international payments network for businesses to take and settle recurring payments from anywhere, to anywhere, in any currency.
-The company was founded in 2011 and is based in London, England.
+GoCardless provides online automated, and recurring payment services.
+It offers a payments network for businesses to take and settle recurring payments, instant bank payments, application (API) integrations, and more.
+The company was founded in 2011 and is based in London, United Kingdom.

 TouchBistro is an iPad-based restaurant management platform.
 It offers an integrated payments solution designed to meet the needs and fast pace of the food service industry.
 The firm was founded in 2011 and is based in Toronto, Canada.